eleschrott/PWM-Frequency-Booster/README.md

 #define DUTY_MIN_LIMIT // min limit according your fan
 #define DUTY_MAX_LIMIT // max limit according your fan
 ```

-One hint to program the MCU:
+Programmer:

---> Its important to erase the **Fuse Low Byte CKDIV8** of the MCU to get 8MHz Clock frequency!
+One hint to program the MCU: Its important to erase the **Fuse Low Byte CKDIV8** of the MCU to get 8MHz Clock frequency!